 He learned that everybody has a different learning style.
 Once he figured out his own, he was able to teach himself programming in three months.
 He quickly found a job as an IT consultant at Goldman Sachs, where the environment was intensely competitive.
 He had to hold his own against his boss, an MIT graduate, and co-workers who had graduated from elite universities in the United States and abroad.

 On a trip back to India, he saw local students doing math using the abacus, an ancient calculating tool.
 Mohit saw at once what an effective way this was for children to learn math and decided to bring the concept back to the United States.
 But he knew he would have to modify the program to make it fun and engaging for American children.
-He enlisted the help of his wife, Naina, who had a degree in business and accounting and had taken courses in teaching.
-Together, they wrote Math Genie’s curriculum.
+He convinced his wife to give up her Real Estate career and write the Math Genie curriculum.
+She spend the next few years writing the curriculum.

 Soon other parents began to take notice.
 Some travel as far as 30 miles to bring their children to Math Genie classes.
 Soon the company grew and expanded to a second location not far from East Brunswick on Hadley Place in South Plainfield.
-Today Math Genie has fifteen teachers in three locations and has successfully tutored more than 900 students.
-Mohit’s philosophy is that every child is born with the potential to be a genius.
+Today Math Genie has over twenty eight teachers in 4 locations and has successfully tutored more than 2000 students.
+Math Genie’s philosophy is that every child is born with the potential to be a genius.
 All that needs to happen is to challenge the child in an engaging environment.
 That is the mission of Math Genie.
 To help parents discover the genius in their children.